 That’s why this type of insurance policy is often favoured by younger drivers, because it can lower their premiums if they obey the rules of the road and follow driver best practice.

-How to find cheaper telematics insurance
+How to find cheaper black box insurance

-Unlike ordinary car insurance, black box policies allow insurers to adjust their premiums on a day-to-day basis in response to the data they receive about your driving.
+Unlike ordinary car insurance, black box insurance policies allow insurers to adjust their premiums on a day-to-day basis in response to the data they receive about your driving.

 While this means your policy could become more costly if you have a tendency to speed, slam on the brakes or take corners too sharply, if you’re a safe driver who always obeys the rules of the road you could find that a black box policy is a cheaper option than a regular one.